NBJIN/kacsafetya/README.md

 #### - Responsiveness - ran out of time in order to ge this finalised.
 #### - Stripe - When i make a payment It successfully allows me to enter details but when i proceed to the purchase success page it is not bringinig threw my total, discount and grand total.
 It is also not bringing threw the course fee for this page.
 #### - On the all courses page the Group By and Location need to be addressed as it is not working.
+#### - I had to leave debug = True in this project in order to get project to display in gitpod.
+In the Heroku app it is displaying without static and css.
+Currently trying to resolve an issue with deployment.

 ### Features Testing
-#### Each feature in the ecommerce site was tested to ensure that it functioned correctly and met the requirements of the project and user stories.
-Feature testing involved the testing of forms, navigation, search functionality and user authentication.
+#### Each feature in the ecommerce site was tested to ensure that it functioned correctly there are some features that still need to be implemented.

 ### Responsiveness
 #### The above is a work in progress at the minute which will need to be addressed ran out of time for this project.